reAIM-Lab/ehr_foundation_model_benchmark/README.md

 # ehr_foundation_model_benchmark
-Code repository for DBMI's EHR foundation model benchmarks.
+Code repository for FOMO EHR foundation model benchmarks.

 ## Requirements
 Ensure you have the following installed: